 Retrieve one of your shorter stemmed flowers that you’ve set aside earlier.

-Round 9 will be worked into each stitch of your current stem first, then each stitch of your shorter stem too, before joining the round.
+Round 9 will be worked into each stitch of your current stem first, then each stitch of your shorter stem, as well, to connect both stems together.

 Please note, if you are making a thicker stem with 6 stitches around, you will be working 2 more stitches into each stem during round 9.